dimitrisstubos/marshmallow/README.md

 - **ParentDbSchema.sql**: Defines tables for parent accounts, settings, notifications, and analytics.
 - **ChildDbSchema.sql**: Defines tables for child accounts, transactions, chores, quests, and notifications.

+## Hosting on Replit

+To host this project on Replit:

+1. Create a new Repl and choose "HTML, CSS, JS" as the template.
+2. Upload all the HTML files to the Repl.
+3. Set the "index.html" file as the main file in your Repl settings.
+4. Click the "Run" button to start the web server.
+5. Your project will be accessible via a unique Replit URL.

+Note: The database schemas are for reference only and cannot be directly used in the Replit environment.
+For a fully functional app, you would need to implement a backend server and database.

+## Technologies Used

+- HTML5
+- CSS (Tailwind CSS)
+- JavaScript
+- SQL (PostgreSQL) - for reference only in this demo

+## Contributing

+(Add guidelines for contributing to the project)

+## License

+(Add license information)